 Windscreens: Most two-burner stoves have windbreaks on three sides: The fold-up lid serves as one in the back, while two smaller fold-up side panels offer more modest windscreens on two sides.
 Some of the most compact stoves forgo windscreens altogether, which requires you to be more mindful about where you place them when you cook—and makes cooking in blustery weather super challenging.

-Leg levelers: Few stoves have this feature (only the Camp Chef Pro 60X Deluxe Camp Stove and Eureka SPRK+ Camp Stove in our roundup), but it’s handy because not every campsite or camp table is level.
+Leg levelers: Few stoves have this feature (only the Eureka SPRK+ Camp Stovein our roundup), but it’s handy because not every campsite or camp table is level.
 A slanted cooking surface complicates meal prep, and a canted cookpot can’t hold its full liquid capacity.

 Methodology

-We turned to seasoned REI camping specialists who also have a reputation for their culinary prowess.
-These staffers have extensive knowledge about camping stoves and confess to having a few too many stoves in their gear closets.
+We turned to seasoned REI camping specialists who have extensive knowledge about camping stoves.
 We also looked closely at feedback from customer reviewers, who might or might not be picky eaters, but are most definitely picky about their cooking gear.